yuki-katayama/Get_obj_timeattack/README.md

 + Click to move the character to the location you clicked.
 + If the character touches an object, it will be judged as an acquisition.
 + If there is an obstacle between the clicked location and the character, the character will go around it.
++ After cleared, you can use the Retry button to start over.

 1. Stage Picture
 ![pic-1](https://i.gyazo.com/169c60247c944d63803b057601ef9067.png)